 #6 – City Sights Highlight Bike Tour

-Our favorite way to see the city is on a bike tour!
+Our favourite way to see the city is on a bike tour!
 Rent some bicycles and find a map, or join a small-group cycling tour.
 Admire the architectural marvels Barcelona is famous for, and find the city’s hidden gems!

-On a tour you’ll ride through parks and gardens, local haunts, and of course, the beachfront!
+On a tour, you’ll ride through parks and gardens, local haunts, and of course, the beachfront!
 Your tour guide can tell you all about Barcelona’s history and contemporary culture, which is why we prefer guided tours.

 But it’s also always fun to set out on your own, especially if you have more time.
 We suggest you set out with a plan of all the places you still want to see, and tick them off!
+Hit up spots like Plaça De Catalunya, Parc De La Ciutadella and the Arc De Triomf as well as the beautiful Barcelona Cathedral.

 Book your Barcelona bike tour here.